46elks/elkme/README.md

 behaviors.
 It is also prone for random breaking changes, although we'll try to keep that to a minimum ;)

+Please open an issue for anything that looks like a bug.

 ## Basic usage

 `./elkme.py "Wow, I'm sending this message from the terminal :)"`

 ## Installation

+`elkme` supports Python versions 2.7 and 3.3+.
-Prefered way of installation is by PyPI
+Prefered way of installation is by PyPI:

 `pip install elkme`